aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ## Creating Solver Infrastructure

 Next, you will create the AWS infrastructure necessary to build and test solvers.
-The SAT and SMT competitions both use the following infrastructure elements:
+The SAT and SMT competitions both use the following infrastructure elements.
+These should "just work", but there is more information about the different parts of the infrastructure in the FAQ.

-* Compute resources necessary to host solvers, provided by the [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) service.
-* A registry for solver Docker image files, provided by the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service.
-* A compute environment to support automated launching of containers on compute resources, provided by the [Elastic Container Service](https://aws.amazon.com/ecs/) (ECS) service.
-* A storage location for solver queries that uses the [Simple Storage Service](https://aws.amazon.com/s3/) (S3) service.
-* A distributed file system that can be used for communication between leader and worker solvers, using the [Elastic File System](https://aws.amazon.com/efs/) (EFS) service.
-* A problem queue that the solver leader uses to extract the next problem to solve, provided by the [Simple Queue Service](https://aws.amazon.com/sqs/) (SQS).

-We provide a script to set up all of these resources.
-You can click the links about for more specifics on each each of the services.
-[RBJ: fix next sentence] We also explain how these services interact in more detail in the &quot;Extending the Competition Base Container&quot; section of this document.

 To set up your resouces, simply run the  `create-solver-infrastructure` script that we have provided [BK: The script also requires a `--profile` argument.
 Should we make `--profile default` the default?]:
 ```text
 ./create-solver-infrastructure --project PROJECT_NAME --solver-type SOLVER_TYPE
 ```